 MPCC Rodeo Team members receive scholarships

-Marlin was born in Broken Bow and raised in Mason City.
-He taught for a while then became a pharmaceutical sales rep for various veterinarian companies in Nebraska, South Dakota and California.
+Underhill was selected to receive a $500 Ben Marlin Memorial Scholarship, which was donated by Marlin’s daughter, Melissa Brouillette, of North Platte.
+Marlin taught for a while then became a pharmaceutical sales rep for various veterinarian companies in Nebraska, South Dakota and California.
 After retiring, he moved to Glenwood, N.M. and became a big game guide and outfitter for 25 years.
-The scholarship in his honor was donated by Marlin’s daughter, Melissa Brouillette, of North Platte.

 The students earned the jackets through their fundraising efforts and work producing the MPCC Stampede last fall.

 In addition to the scholarship and jacket presentations, the banquet included live and silent auctions, a prime rib dinner, a recap of the rodeo season, music by Pete Butler and a dance.